SAP/spartacus-docs/_pages/fsa/install/installing-sap-commerce-with-fsa-spartacus-2-0.md

 FSA Spartacus uses OCC REST API calls to get information from and make changes to the backend.
 To do this, the backend must be configured with certain credentials.

-1. Open the Hybris Administration Console for your local SAP Commerce Cloud in a web browser at the following address: <a href="https://localhost:9002" target="_blank">https://localhost:9002</a>.
+1. Open the Hybris Administration Console for your local SAP Commerce Cloud in a web browser at the following address: [https://localhost:9002](https://localhost:9002).
 2. Navigate to the **Console** tab, then click **Impex Import**.
 3. Copy the following code into the **Import content** field.